balena-io/debugging-masterclass/README.md

 Sometimes firewalls can be diagnosed very easily.
-If a customer has a set of devices on the same network, and they've never come online on that network, it's a fair assumption that a firewall is blocking a required port or ports, and that no traffic is able to make its way out (or in) of the network.
+If a customer has a set of devices on the same network, and they've never come online on that network, it's a fair assumption that a firewall is blocking a required port or ports, and that no traffic is able to make its way out of (or into) the network.

 However, sometimes things are slightly more subtle.
 For example, we've demonstrated what happens when the NTP service is blocked, and the time is